 How does atomic size change as you move across a period from left to right?
 Why does this trend occur?

 Why do elements on the left side of the periodic table generally exhibit more metallic properties compared to those on the right?
 Explain your reasoning.

-<H1> Lightbulb: Trend in Atomic Radius
+<H1> Lightbulb: Trends in Atomic Radius